danlynn/wkhtmltos3/README.md

-           available to be received again (in case error occurred and the message was not processed then deleted) (default 15 seconds)
+           available to be received again (in case error occurred and the message was not processed then deleted) (default 15 seconds) --dedupeCacheMax=number
+           Maximum number of unique render messages to retain in the dedupe cache limiting memory size.
+Defaults to 500.
+Set to 0 to disable feature.
+   --dedupeCacheMaxAge=number
+           Each render message will be retained in the dedupe cache for this many seconds.
+If a duplicate render message is received within this period of time from when the original message was received then that duplicate render message will be ignored.
+Defaults to 60 secs.
+           Set to 0 to disable feature.
    --maxMemLoad=number
            Amount of memory load before switches from parallel to sequential processing of SQS queue messages.
 Must be between 0.0 and 1.0.